jerry955071/NanoPreP/docs/source/usage.rst

 - **Chimeric**: contains internal adapter/primer sequences.
 - **Truncated**: not chimeric and not full-length.

-Output files for each read type can be specified as:
+Output files for each read type can be specified using:

 - Full-length: :code:`--output_full_length` (default to standard output).
 - Chimeric: :code:`--output_fusion`.